Albert Stankowski: Biography

 From 2018, he is the director of the Warsaw Ghetto Museum.

 He is a member of the councils of: POLIN Museum, Pilecki Institute, the Treblinka Museum, the State Museum in Majdanek and the Memorial KL Płaszów in Krakow.
 In May 2021 he was appointed to the Museum Council of the Stutthof Museum in Sztutowo, in June 2021 to the Museum Council of the Auschwitz-Birkenau State Museum in Oświęcim and in October to the Museum Council of KL Płaszów Memorial Site.
-In 2022 he was appointed to the International Auschwitz Council.
+In 2022 he was appointed as vice-chairman to the International Auschwitz Council.